nortikin/sverchok/docs/nodes/generator/hilbert3d.rst

-Hilbert 2D
+Hilbert 3D
 =======================

 Functionality
 -------------

 Hilbert field generator. this is concept of dence flooding of space by continuous line, that achived with division and special knotting.
-Hilbert space can be only square, because of his nature.
+Hilbert space can be only cube, because of his nature.

 Inputs
 ------